jonlpersson/ed-latimore/site/_posts/2022-09-11-my-chess-com-chess-improvement-plan.md

 ### Daily games

-Daily chess games offer time controls ranging from 1 to 14 days per move.
-So the game could conceivably last for a year (or more) depending on the actual time per move taken by the players and the total number of moves in the course of the game. **My peak rating in the daily games is 1535.**
+Daily chess games offer time controls ranging from 1 to 14 days per move.&nbsp; So the game could conceivably last for a year (or more) depending on the actual time per move taken by the players and the total number of moves in the course of the game. **My peak rating in the daily games is 1535.**

 ### Rapid games